 The first of the five forces focuses on the intensity of the current competition in the marketplace.

-When competitors within an industry jockey for position, using tactics such as product launches, advertisement competition, and price competition, industry rivalry is taking place.
+Industry rivalry looks like competitors within an industry jockeying for position, using tactics such as product launches, advertising competition, and price competition.

 2. Threat of new entrants